WalletConnect/walletconnect-docs/docs/specs/clients/push/push-proposal.md

 Proposal protocol will be established as follows:

 1. Dapp queries Cast Server for the key agreement public key (X)
-2. Dapp sends push proposal on pairing P with public key X, relay and metadata
+2. Dapp sends push proposal on pairing topic with public key X, relay and metadata
-3. Wallet receives push proposal with public key X on pairing P
+3. Wallet receives push proposal with public key X on pairing topic
 4. Wallet generates key pair Y
 5. Wallet derives symmetric key with keys X and Y
 6. Push topic is derived from sha256 hash of symmetric key